-With full color reproductions of all 180 portraits that Rose Frantzen painted of her fellow residents of Maquoketa, Iowa, this 110 page book is a beautiful document of Rose's year-long project in which she invited anyone in Maquoketa to be painted from life.
+With full color reproductions of all 180 portraits that Rose Frantzen painted of her fellow residents of Maquoketa, Iowa, this 112 page book is a beautiful document of Rose's year-long project in which she invited anyone in Maquoketa to be painted from life.
 Portrait of Maquoketa was exhibited for eight months in 2009/2010 at the Smithsonian's National Portrait Gallery and at the Figge Art Museum in Davenport, Iowa Oct.
 27, 2012 through Jan.
 20, 2013.
 Click here

-This second edition of the Portrait of Maquoketa book (available June 1, 2014) includes essays and comments by Brandon Brame Fortune, Curator of Painting and Sculpture at the Smithsonian's National Portrait Gallery; Richard Schmid, painter and author of Alla Prima; essayist Suzanne Kelsey; Rose Frantzen, commenting on her creative process; a new section on the Dimensional View landscape of Maquoketa created for the Figge Art Museum exhibition; and an overview of Frantzen's life and career by her husband, artist Charles Morris.
+This second edition of the Portrait of Maquoketa book includes essays and comments by Brandon Brame Fortune, Curator of Painting and Sculpture at the Smithsonian's National Portrait Gallery; Richard Schmid, painter and author of Alla Prima; essayist Suzanne Kelsey; Rose Frantzen, commenting on her creative process; a new section on the Dimensional View landscape of Maquoketa created for the Figge Art Museum exhibition; and an overview of Frantzen's life and career by her husband, artist Charles Morris.
 This career overview includes color reproductions of more than 50 works by Frantzen.
 Also featured throughout the book is a flip animation of one of the portraits, which was photographed every 7 minutes from start to finish.